slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 At that point I would wake up screaming.
-It was not, of course, that I thought I was as evil as a serial killer—although entertaining a comparison would be literary amusing, I couldn't really compete with such peerless perversity—rather, it was that I was so much less pure than my adolescent mind would have wanted to guess.
+It was not, of course, that I thought I was as evil as a serial killer—although entertaining a comparison would be literary amusing, I couldn't really compete with such peerless perversity.
+Rather, it was that I was so much less pure than my adolescent mind would have wanted to guess.
 It is a mythical commonplace, however, that some part of the nemesis exists within the hero, be it by virtue of a common origin or a common essence; and from this point of view, my discovery was simple and